-Drawing on her work with DGTL and Welcome to the Village festivals, Nadine Galle shares her top-five guidelines on achieving circular economy at the festival level.
+Drawing on her work with DGTL and Welcome to the Village festivals, Nadina Galle shares her top-five guidelines on achieving circular economy at the festival level.

 Festivals are essentially cities.
 Hosting thousands (and sometimes tens or hundreds of thousands) of people, festivals can even exceed the population of the city they’re hosted in.
 Unlike cities, festivals are temporary in nature and are built up every year for just a couple of days.
 This rapid construction and demolition make them interesting case studies for circular design, responsible upcycling, and waste-free strategies.
 But festivals offer a whole lot more than just infrastructure, of course – they are epicentres of music, entertainment and food.
 All of that requires facilities in the form of electricity, water, sanitation, catering, and shelters.